Universal plane curve and moduli spaces of 1-dimensional coherent sheaves: Stability. Universal curve as a subvariety of Simpson moduli space

 \section{Stability.
 Universal curve as a subvariety of Simpson moduli space}

-\begin{lemma} Let $C$ be a plane projective curve of degree $d$ and let $p$ be a point at $C$.
+The following is a partial case of~\cite[Proposition~1]{MaicanHilb}. \begin{lemma} Let $C$ be a plane projective curve of degree $d$ and let $p$ be a point at $C$.
 Then the ideal sheaf of a point $p$ at $C$, i.~e., the sheaf $\cal I$ given by the exact sequence

+is stable. \end{lemma} \begin{proof} For a coherent sheaf $\cal F$ on $\P_2$ we denote its Hilbert polynomial and the corresponding reduced Hilbert polynomial by $P_{\cal F}(m)$ and $p_{\cal F}(m)$ respectively.

+Since $\cal O_C$ does not have zero dimensional torsion, the same is true for its subsheaf $\cal I$, i.~e., $\cal I$ is pure-dimensional.